-Procedure: Finding the status of the Ethernet connections
+Procedure: Finding the status of Storwize V7000 Gen1 Ethernet connections

 This procedure explains how to find the status of the Ethernet connections when you cannot connect.

 Ethernet port 1 must be connected to an active port on your Ethernet network.
 Determine the state of the Ethernet LEDs by using the following methods: